Skip to main content

 Cost of hospice care with Medicare coverage

 If you qualify, your care is usually completely covered.
-But there may be some hospice care costs to plan for.
-You may have a copayment of up to $5 for drugs that help with pain and symptom relief.
-In unusual cases where your drug is not covered, your provider will check if Part D covers it.
+But there are some potential hospice nursing care costs to plan for.
+You may have a copayment of up to $5 for drugs helping with pain and symptom relief.
+In unusual cases where your drug is not covered, your provider will check if Medicare Part D covers it.
 If Part D does not cover it, you will pay the full cost.
-You may also pay 5% of the Medicare-approved amount for respite care (short-term care that offers caregivers a break).
-If you don’t get hospice care at home, your costs could include room and board.
+You may also pay 5% of the Medicare approved amount for respite care (short term care that gives care givers a break).
+If you do not receive in-home hospice care, your hospice costs could include room and board.

 Learn more about planning for Medicare costs